grommet/grommet/src/js/components/Drop/README.md

 **global.drop.margin**

 The margin between the target
-     and conatiner when placed on outsde of target.
+     and Drop when Drop is placed outside of the target.
 Expects `string`.

 Defaults to